 Is Windows 11 Free?

 Microsoft has said that Windows 11 will be a free upgrade for computers that are currently running Windows 10.
 This is great news for consumers, although enterprise customers may find that some editions do require paid licenses.
-It will be available through Windows Update, so long as your computer meets the system requirements for installing Windows 11.

 Will My Computer Run Windows 11?